 If you have tooth pain or are experiencing a dental emergency, make sure that you call your dental office and schedule an appointment right away.
 In many cases, an untreated dental emergency can lead to severe tooth decay if you do not seek treatment as soon as possible.
 Smaller cavities often do not hurt, but you may experience sensitivity of the area or have slight pain as the decay gets deeper and reaches the pulp.

 When you take the time to take care of your teeth, you’ll find that your dental appointments go smoothly and you develop fewer cavities.
 By preventing tooth decay, you’ll be able to avoid the need for dental fillings, root canals, and more costly dental procedures.
+Don’t fall for dental myths and assume you don’t need to see your dentist.
 If it’s been a while since you’ve visited the dentist, it’s never too late to begin treatment to take better care of your smile.